-BIOLOGY II is a lab course designed to complement and extend the material covered in Biology I. It includes a more in-depth study of life with an emphasis on Botany in the first semester and Zoology in the second semester.
+BIOLOGY II is a lab course designed to complement and extend the material covered in Biology I. It includes a more in-depth study of life with an emphasis on Botany in the first semester and Zoology.
 Students will study the characteristics and systems of a variety of organisms using microscope work and dissection techniques.
 Lab work is an essential element of this course.
 PREREQUISITE: BIOLOGY I

 GRADES 10-12 ELECTIVE 1 credit

 In Chemistry I, principles of atomic structure, kinetic theory and chemical reaction are studied.
 Also included is the basic study of solubility, Le Chatilierian systems, ionization, properties of elements, oxidation-reduction reactions and an introduction to organic chemistry.
 Historical aspects of, trends in, and uses of chemistry are also included.
 This course is designed to give a basic introduction to chemistry while using technology to enhance laboratory skills.
 PREREQUISITE: JUNIORS: “C” OR BETTER IN GEOMETRY; ALGEBRA II TAKEN CONCURRENTLY WITH CHEMISTRY

 HONORS CHEMISTRY I

 GRADES 10 ELECTIVE 1 credit